fruxo/turbobadger/readme.txt

 BETA notice
 -----------------------------------------------------------------------------------

-I call this an beta since some of the APIs are still a bit experimental and may change.
-That does not mean that the code is very unstable and can't be used for anything yet.

-If you use this right now, don't be surprised if you need to adjust your code to API changes.
-Since there is no release changelogs during beta, you should keep an eye on the commit changelog to see what's going on.
+APIs are changed, features improved & added.
+Be aware that if you use this right now, you'll probably have to adjust your code to API changes sometimes after pulling master.
+Documentation about API changes take place in the git commit changelog for now ;)

-I'll try to respond to questions and feature requests but can't make any promises about frequent updates.
-There's lots of things on the backlog already and this is a non funded hobby project so time is precious!

-I'm working on this because i need it and because it's fun, but tomorrow i might focus on some other project instead :)

 License